moiSentineL/moisentinel.github.io/src/blog/what a strange life.md

 title: What a strange life..
 date: 2024-01-18
 tags:
   - post
+  - musings
+  - people
-excerpt: "Some reflections / food for thought"
+excerpt: Some reflections / food for thought
 ---
 # Some reflections/ food for thought:
 1. People are so much less ambitious, they don't want to become someone who contributes to something good, or live a better life.
 They toil and toil, yet they are unable to succeed.
 Why?
 There is a lack of self-awareness, a lack of understanding the world and lack of exposure.